 For further sector-specific guidance, refer to OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas.

 Fund managers should ascertain and continue to ensure that companies (regardless of sector) comply with the fund’s business integrity requirements.
-For further information, see Governance and Business Integrity.
+For further information, see Business integrity.

 It is important that companies operate as transparently as possible, and have strong systems for managing and overseeing interactions with local and national government officials, particularly for licensing.
 Third parties are also a known risk in the sector and companies may be asked by officials to consider specific agents, vendors and even employees.
 Thorough screening procedures must be in place to prevent such risks in procurement and hiring and to ensure that the company only works with the best partners possible.